mfcovington/Perl-PrereqInstaller/README.md

 Extract the names of the modules explicitly loaded in a Perl script or module and install them if they are not already installed.
-Since this module relies on [Module::Extract::Use](https://metacpan.org/pod/Module::Extract::Use), it has the same caveats regarding identifying loaded modules.
-Therefore, modules that are loaded dynamically (e.g., `eval "require $class"`) will not be installed.
+Since this module relies on [Perl::PrereqScanner](https://metacpan.org/pod/Perl::PrereqScanner) to statically identify dependencies, it has the same caveats regarding identifying loaded modules.
+Therefore, modules that are loaded dynamically (e.g., `eval "require $class"`) will not be identified as dependencies or installed.

 Command-line usage is possible with `cpanm-missing` and `cpanm-missing-deep`, scripts that are installed along with this